morganstanley/hobbes/doc/en/logging/hi.rst

 .. note:: **tuples?**

   Hobbes exposes this persisted element (the *line* of logged data, really) as a tuple, so you can unpack it using the numbered indexing syntax.
+In this case, we're showing the (zero-indexed!) first field - i.e. the 0 from the log message above.

 We can take this further and unpack the tuple in the extraction portion of the comprehension: